 ATAC-Seq and other accessibility approaches primarily identify regions of open chromatin in the genome.
-However, with deep enough sequencing, one can infer additional information from the pattern of insertions of ATAC-Seq adapters into the genome.
-Using NucleoATAC, we predicted the positions of nucleosomes near Omni-ATAC-Seq peaks over time.
-In addition, using HINT-ATAC, we inferred the footprints of transcription factors bound to accessible peaks over time.
+However, with sequencing performed at sufficient depth, one can infer additional information from the pattern of insertions of ATAC-Seq adapters into the genome.
+Using our Omni-ATAC data, we predicted the temporal positioning of nucleosomes near Omni-ATAC peaks using NucleoATAC and inferred the footprints of transcription factors bound to accessible peaks using HINT-ATAC.